iamgreggarcia/codesherpa/README.md

 # CodeSherpa

-CodeSherpa is a code-interpreter ChatGPT plugin, built using FastAPI.
-This tool helps ChatGPT execute code snippets and run commands, all within a Docker container.
+CodeSherpa is a code-interpreter ChatGPT plugin.
+It allows ChatGPT to execute code and run commands within a Docker container.

 https://user-images.githubusercontent.com/16596972/236653720-945cfae8-6183-4c4b-bb5c-86663a0a06a6.MP4